RidwanAdebosin/react-starter-template/README.md

-# ⚡ React TypeScript Tailwind Starter CLI
+# ⚡ React Starter Template

 A powerful, minimal, and production-ready React + Vite starter template with built-in support for: